stewartmcgown/uds/README.md

 # :milky_way: UDS : Unlimited Drive Storage

-UDS is a tool to split files into base64 parts small enough to fit inside a Google Doc.
-Compatible with Python 3+.
+Store files in Google Docs without counting against your quota.

 ### Features

-- Store and list files in UDS format
+- Upload files to Google Drive without using storage space
-- Reassemble files to their original format
+- Download any stored files to your computer

 ### Logic